This was hard to write. But I feel better for having done it.

 I’ve done the sums.

 I think I could have played twelve senior seasons of good level football.
-I know I was too small to play VFL/AFL but I would have been a very handy small forward/ on baller for most senior metropolitan clubs.
+I know I was too small to play VFL/AFL but I would have been a very handy small forward/ on baller (maybe even a back pocket) for most senior metropolitan/country clubs.
 I missed two hundred and forty games.

-Two hundred and forty games where I may have experienced the perfect moment when I have read the play beautifully; when I know I will deliver well, where I know I belong to my team.
+Two hundred and forty games where I may have experienced the perfect moment when I have read the play beautifully off a pack; when I sprint clear knowing that I will deliver well; where I know I belong to my team.

 The damage my coach did to me pales into insignificance compared to what he did to others, but he did damage me.
-It took ten years of anger and stupidity before I started to behave like a normal person.
+It took ten years of anger and stupidity before I started to behave like a normal person and much longer to face up to these issues.

 I remember saying to my mate Chris one night that I drank to forget.
 He laughed and said “forget what.”
 “I don’t know,” I said, “I forget.”